levisstrauss/react-netflix-clone/README.md

       help structure all the code in the very nice way to follow.

       Having the code source and really taking a deep look at it can really help you become a better developer and writing a better at at writing understandable and well writing code.

+- Deployment

+      yarn or npm run build

       ======== Application architecture ======